fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ``const searchParams = new URLSearchParams(window.location.search);``

-This above code is simply getting the URL parameters from the visitor’s browser address.
+The code above simply gets the URL parameters from the visitor’s browser address.

 ``if (!searchParams.get('utm_source') && document.referrer) {``